MogliRohitkumar/Asic_Design/README.md

 $$

 #### Aspect Ratio
-The aspect ratio describes the shape of the chip, calculated as the ratio of height to width.
+The aspect ratio describes the shape of the chip, calculated as the height-to-width ratio.
 An **aspect ratio of 1** gives a square shape, while other values result in a rectangular layout.
-The ideal aspect ratio is determined by factors like functionality, packaging, and manufacturing constraints.
+Factors like functionality, packaging, and manufacturing constraints determine the ideal aspect ratio.

 ##### Aspect Ratio Formula:
 $$